 Adam Savage has a cosplay problem.
 He loves movies and costuming, and Chewbacca is his favorite costume of all time.
 He had Tom Spina Designs create a perfectly detailed replica based on the original Chewbacca molds, and Adam visited the shop to look at how his Chewy was made.
 Fortunately, his obsession doesn't interfere with his day job.

-Presented by Onsen.
+Presented by Made In Cookware.

 The Force isn't strong with everyone, so the Last Jedi cast had to put in some serious work.
 In this behind-the-scenes look, Daisy Ridley, Adam Driver, Gwendoline Christie, John Boyega, and Kelly Marie train like a Jedi to prepare for scenes in the upcoming Star Wars release.
 The film is set for theaters December 15, 2017.

 It wasn't the first color process, and it definitely wasn't the easiest.
 But Technicolor not only dominated color films for almost 40 years, it also dictated how films were made.
 Vox looks at how Technicolor works and some common misconceptions about the process in this video.